Keep kids learning with daily schedules and activities. Go to Wide Open School

-Win the White House is an iCivics game available on the web and as an iOS or Android app that places students in complete control of a run for the U.S. presidency.
-After choosing a grade level, they select a political party and important campaign issues, choosing either five from their own party, or four from their party and one "maverick" issue from the opposing party.
-Next, students can choose to experience the Primary season, as a (very short) tutorial.
+Win the White House is an iCivics game available on the web and as an iOS or Android app that places students in control of a run for the U.S. presidency.
+After choosing a grade level, students select a political party and important campaign issues, choosing either five from their own party, or four from their party and one "maverick" issue from the opposing party.
+Next, students play through their party's primary season, which serves as a short tutorial.
 They then head to the convention where they select a running mate -- who is mostly pointless and could be better used in the game as a surrogate on the campaign trail -- and begin the 10-week general election season.
-There, students will first raise funds to poll voters, attend personal appearances, and run media campaigns, where they either promote one of their own issues or run a negative campaign against their opponent.
-By campaigning in a state, students gain momentum, which keeps the popular support tally leaning toward their side -- but students must keep an eye on the national map to monitor their gains and losses.
-The opposing candidate can influence states as well, so gaining and maintaining momentum early -- especially in battleground states -- is important to capture their electoral votes.
+There, students will first raise funds to poll voters on issues and political leanings, and to attend personal appearances and run media campaigns, either promoting their own issues or running negative ads on their opponent.
+By successfully campaigning in a state, students gain momentum, which keeps the popular support tally increasing toward their side.
+But students must keep an eye on the national map to monitor their net gains and losses.
+The opposing candidate can influence states as well, so gaining and maintaining momentum early -- especially in battleground states and those with large populations -- is important to capture electoral votes.
+Your current electoral vote tally is kept at the bottom of the screen, but it only includes states that have been polled so far.
+If students prioritize their spending appropriately and focus on campaigning in the right states, they'll likely win the general election, accumulating enough electoral votes to beat out their opponent.
+After the general election, a printable certificate shows details from the campaign, including the number of electoral votes received, battleground states, states that flipped sides, issues chosen, how persuasive and efficient the campaign was, and more.

 Full Disclosure: iCivics and Common Sense Education share a funder; however, that relationship does not impact Common Sense Education's editorial independence and this learning rating.

 Although students will lose ground in some states, they have 10 rounds to gain (or gain back) enough states and electoral votes to win the election.
 The game shows how quickly the tide can turn, both in students' favor and against them.
 Students will learn to strategically weigh options about which states are worth their campaign money and effort.
-Large population states have the most electoral votes, but players must also court the vote of at least some of the small population states.
-After the general election, a printable certificate shows details from the campaign, including the number of electoral votes received, battleground states, states that flipped sides, issues chosen, how persuasive and efficient the campaign was, and more.
+It won't be possible to gain momentum in states with no issues in common with your campaign, however.
+Large population states have the most electoral votes, but players must also court the vote of at least some of the small population states to get to the requisite 270.
 In the end, students will be more familiar with the Electoral College, how media influences voting habits, and how parts of a system can influence the outcome of the larger picture.
+They'll learn how the Electoral College is instrumental in how presidential elections work and why candidates focus only on certain states rather than appealing to voters everywhere.
 They'll also learn how important money is to the campaign process.
-Though it simplifies the process of campaigning and political support, the game's general idea is very sound.
+Though it simplifies the process of campaigning and gaining political support, the game's general idea is very sound.
+Carefully choosing which states in which to campaign can help you gain and maintain momentum to increase support there, but misplacing your efforts might cause you to lose the election.

 Key Standards Supported